openoms/bitcoin-tutorials/electrumx.md

 This is a rought overview, the guide is work in progress.

 Tested environments:
-  * X86_64 Xeon E5 with 16GB RAM and SSD storage
+  * X86_64 Xeon E5 with 16GB RAM and SSD storage - estimated to sync in 5 days
   * bulding the database on a Raspberry Pi will likely take weeks

 ## Prepare the system and directories